 The screen boasts of an UltraBright Data Display.
-With it, reading the alerts on the device should not be a struggle, which is of utmost importance when you’re on the road.
+With it, reading the alerts on the device should not be a struggle, which is of the utmost importance when you’re on the road.
 The ability to adjust the brightness—to ‘bright’, ‘dark’ and ‘dim’—is of course, welcome.

-You can easily set alert programming too in order to monitor certain radar bands.
+You can easily set alert programming too to monitor certain radar bands.
 Overall, the Cobra SPX 955 is designed to be intuitive, although going through the user manual would not hurt.
 When bought, the Cobra SPX 955 also comes with a power adapter.